fsantanna/pingus/ceu/README.md

 ```
 ]]

-When the method `next_text` has no pages to display @NN(adv_1-adv_2), it
+When the method `next_text` has no pages to display @NN(adv_1,-,adv_2), it
 decides where to go next, depending on the continuation flag `m_credits`
 @NN(m_credits).

 <!-- CEU-STORY-CREDITS -->

-In Céu, the flow of screens to display is a just a sequence of statements, not
+In Céu, the flow between the screens to display is a simple sequence of
-requiring continuation variables:
+statements:

 @CODE_LINES[[
 ```